 The International Residential Code (IRC) sets guidelines and regulations for the construction of residential buildings, including installing ductwork.
 When installing ductwork between floors, you must follow the requirements specified by the IRC.

-These requirements ensure supporting the ductwork properly and not compromising the structural integrity of the building.
+These requirements ensure supporting the ductwork is properly and does not compromise the structural integrity of the building.
 For example, the IRC may specify the type and size of hangers or supports that must be used to secure the ductwork to the floor joists.

 The IRC may also dictate minimum clearances that must be maintained between the ductwork and other components, such as electrical wiring or plumbing pipes.
 It is important to consult the IRC and work with a qualified HVAC professional to ensure your ductwork installation meets all necessary code requirements.